terraform-google-modules/terraform-google-org-policy/modules/org_policy_v2/README.md

 # Google Cloud Organization Policy Terraform Module

 This Terraform module makes it easier to manage [organization policies](https://cloud.google.com/resource-manager/docs/organization-policy/overview) for your Google Cloud environment, particularly when you want to have exclusion rules.
 This module will allow you to set a top-level org policy and then disable it on individual projects or folders easily.
-This module allows _conditional policy enforcements based on the version 2_ of the organization policies API.
+This module allows **_conditional policy enforcements based on the latest version_** of the organization policies API.

 Organization Policies are of two types `boolean` and `list`.
 See the documentation below for more information on:
  - [Customizing policies for boolean constraints](https://cloud.google.com/resource-manager/docs/organization-policy/creating-managing-policies#boolean_constraints)